Table of Contents

-Once a SORT is established at an institution, it must follow strict guidelines for all operations.
+Once a Special Operations and Response Teams is established at an institution, it must follow strict guidelines for all operations.
 In addition to the required certification for individual members, each team must be certified during regional SORT maneuver and training exercises, which are held annually.
 Each region certifies and ranks its teams using national standards developed by the Office of Emergency Preparedness and approved by BOP executive staff.

 The Office of Emergency Preparedness prepares the tests for this certification process and develops a guidebook for each regional correctional services administrator to use during the training.
 Skill areas covered in training include tactical planning for building entry and hostage rescue scenarios, weapons skills and rappelling.
 Teams deficient in any area are identified and given supplementary training to ensure that they meet required performance standards.

-Each SORT meets its mandatory training requirements by holding monthly training sessions.
+Each Special Operations and Response Team meets its mandatory training requirements by holding monthly training sessions.
 Team members must be provided eight hours of on-duty training each month, but most institutions have opted to provide 16 hours.

-While all BOP medium- and higher-security institutions are required to have SORTs, staff participation in a SORT is voluntary.
+While all BOP medium- and higher-security institutions are required to have Special Operations and Response Teams, staff participation in a Special Operations and Response Teams is voluntary.
 Each SORT member has a regular duty assignment, with SORT participation as a collateral duty.
 SORT membership is not limited to custody staff.
 A typical team includes men and women from various departments throughout the institution.